 - addiction or problem drinking

 I also have a passion for working with older children transitioning to secondary school or young people to College or University and women who have experienced traumatic births.

-In addition to my private practice, I am also a counsellor for both Cruse Bereavement Care and One Recovery Bucks.
-I also worked as a counsellor at One Recovery Bucks (drug and alcohol recovery service) and Time to Talk, working with children and adolescents over the age of 10 years.
+In addition to my private practice, I am also a counsellor for both Cruse Bereavement Care and Actualize Wellbeing.
+Previously I have worked as a counsellor at One Recovery Bucks (drug and alcohol recovery service) and Time to Talk, a youth counselling service for children and adolescents over the age of 10 years.
 I also volunteered for over 6 years as a telephone support worker with Bliss, the charity for premature and sick babies.